raybishun/selfstudy/docker/foundation/ibm_essentials/003_orchestrate_apps_with_docker_swarm.md

 # Orchestrate apps with Docker Swarm

+- The Docker Swarm uses a declarative model
 - A Swarm is comprised of one or more nodes creating a cluster that forms a routing mesh that acts as a load balancer for containers
+- A request over a service's published port gets routed to a node running a container for that service
 - Note however, a routing mesh is limited to publishing only one service over port 80; if multiple services need to be exposed over port 80, you'll need to use a 3rd party load-balancer solution
 - Docker Swarm has an inspect-and-adapt model, i.e. if a node becomes unavailable, the swarm automatically senses this, and will reschedule containers on available nodes
 - We will create a 3-node swarm with 1 master and 2 worker nodes, note however, in a production environment you would also cluster the master (aka manager node)